D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ### Answer:

-- SSPR is supported for all user includign cloud-only users Yes
+- SSPR is supported for all user including cloud-only users Yes

 - you can configure SSPR registration for all domain users, by group, or by individual user
-No: it is not possible to set SSPR for individual users, only all domain users or individual security groups can be set uop with SSPR.
+No: it is not possible to set SSPR for individual users, only all domain users or individual security groups can be set up with SSPR.

 - supported authentication methods include mobile phone text messages and voice call Yes.